Rainbow6174/RegressionModels-InsurancePremiumPrediction-36106-AT1/README.md

 # Motor Vehicle Insurance Premium Prediction

 This project builds several regression models to predict motor vehicle insurance premiums.
-The workflow includes exploratory data analysis, data preparation, a baseline model, and three experiments using Ridge, Lasso, and K-nearest neighbors regression.
-The aim is to support pricing and risk management teams with a model that is stable, accurate, and easy to explain.
+It includes exploratory data analysis, data preparation, a baseline model, and three experiments (Ridge, Lasso, and KNN regression).
+The goal is to support pricing and risk teams with a model that is accurate, stable, and easy to explain.

 ---

 ## 1. Project Overview

 The dataset contains one year of motor insurance records.
 It includes customer details, policy information, claims history, and vehicle features.
-The target variable is the net premium amount.
+The target is the net premium amount.

-Three regression models are tested:
+Three models are tested:

 - Ridge regression
 - Lasso regression
 - K-nearest neighbors (KNN) regression

-The project focuses on:
+The project aims to:

-- Understanding the dataset and its limitations
+- Understand the data
-- Preparing clean and useful features
+- Prepare clean features
-- Comparing several models using a consistent validation method
+- Compare several models
-- Providing insights that support insurance pricing decisions
+- Provide insights for pricing decisions

 ---